Microchipping information for authorised implanters

-Question: Who is an authorised implanter for the purposes of implanting a cat or dog in Victoria?
+Who is an authorised implanter for the purposes of implanting a cat or dog?

-- Persons with a qualification approved by the Secretary, AND
+- Persons with a qualification approved by the Secretary of the department, and

-- who have successfully completed a course approved by the Secretary, AND
+- Who have successfully completed a course approved by the Secretary

-- who are employed by, or have a written agreement for supervision with, a veterinarian (who is also authorised to implant microchips).
+- Who are employed by, or have a written agreement for supervision with, a veterinarian.

-Answer: Qualifications approved by the Secretary to the Department of Economic Development, Jobs, Transport and Resources are:
+Qualifications approved by the Secretary to the department are:

 - Veterinary Nurse (Royal College of Veterinary Surgeons) United Kingdom.

-Answer: Courses approved by the Secretary to the Department of Economic Development, Jobs, Transport and Resources are:
+Courses approved by the Secretary to the department are:

 - The unit of competency ACMMIC401A 'Implant microchip in cats and dogs'.

-Answer: Only registered Veterinarians (Victorian registration) who have undertaken the DEDJTR approved Australian Veterinary Association Victorian Microchip Implementation Course can implant horses.
+Only registered Veterinarians (Victorian registration) who have undertaken the department approved Australian Veterinary Association Victorian Microchip Implementation Course can implant horses.

 Other requirements for implanters